 If opportunity is provided students may engage in leading (or co-leading) a counseling group or psychoeducational group.
 (CACREP 3.E).
 This assignment is a requirement pertaining to the MAC clinical sequence courses (Practicum and Internship) as a whole and may be satisfied in any one or more of those courses.
 If a group leadership experience is engaged in during practicum or internship, it must also conform to all other practicum and/or internship parameters.
-A "Group Experience Form" (included at the end of this syllabus, p.13) must be signed by your on-site supervisor and turned into your individual supervisor before the first group session.
+A "Group Experience Form" (available on course Canvas page) must be signed by your on-site supervisor and turned into your individual supervisor before the first group session.